 I talked about why you don’t need to go to university last week.
-But the truth is if I went back in time, I would still go to uni.
+But the truth is if I went back in time, I would still go.
 Admittedly not because I desperately need my degree, but because it was one of the best times of my life.
-I made some lifelong friends (I mean, I guess that remains to be seen, but sometimes you just KNOW, you know?), I made a Halloween costume out of binbags, tinfoil and a cornflakes box and dubbed myself a Space Warrior Princess, and I built up a strong tolerance to vodka.
-Also, it meant I didn’t have to figure out what the hell to do with my life at the tender age of 19 — an age when nobody knows shit.
-(Unless you’re one of those gifted people I once talked about.)
+Also, it meant I didn’t have to figure out what the hell to do with my life at the tender age of 19 – an age when nobody knows shit.

 Never start your sentences with ‘On Monday…’ or shit like that.
 Read a newspaper and see if that ever happens.
 It doesn’t, because journos know they need to grab your attention straight away, and that by telling you that the thing they’re about to tell you happened on a Monday is just not interesting.
 If it’s relevant, put it at the end of the sentence.